Thomas Fitzalan, 5th Earl of Arundel: The Epiphany Rising

 In early January 1400, a group of Barons who had been close to the deposed King Richard II revolted in a rebellion known as the Epiphany Rising—amongst them Fitzalan's former guardian John Holland.
 The latter was captured by followers of Fitzalan's aunt Joan, Countess of Hereford, and at Fitzalan's behest was soon executed (some claim he was tortured first).

-The rebellion of Owain Glyndwr in Wales
+The rebellion of Owain Glyndŵr in Wales

 The next few years, Fitzalan was much occupied by events in the Welsh marches, where he had to help deal with the revolt of Owain Glyndŵr which ran in full from 1400 to maybe 1412 but gained a great deal of early momentum until 1405.
-After the Battle of Shrewsbury in 1403, he was appointed to defend the Marches from further attacks along its full length and then focused on defeating Glyndwr in the northern March adjacent to North Wales.
+After the Battle of Shrewsbury in 1403, he was appointed to defend the Marches from further attacks along its full length and then focused on defeating Glyndŵr in the northern March adjacent to North Wales.